MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 With retention labels, you can:

-- **Enable people in your organization to apply a retention label manually** to content in Outlook on the web, Outlook 2010 and later, OneDrive, SharePoint, and Microsoft 365 Groups.
+- **Enable people in your organization to apply a retention label manually** to content in Outlook on the web, Outlook 2010 and later, OneDrive for Business, SharePoint, and Microsoft 365 Groups.
 Users often know best what type of content they're working with, so they can classify it and have the appropriate policy applied.

 - **Apply retention labels to content automatically** if it matches specific conditions, such as when the content contains: